 Vestry

-Paul H. Threlkeld, Junior Warden
+Paul H. Threlkeld, Senior Warden

 Lindsey A. Eberle, Clerk of the Vestry